-At Valley Ridge Dental Centre, we provide both implants and dentures in NW Calgary to restore your confidence!
+At Valley Ridge Dental Centre, we provide implants and dentures in NW Calgary to restore your confidence!
 As experts, we know how important it is to learn both the benefits and setbacks of each option before making your choice at the dentist.

 Here’s everything you need to know about the difference between implants and dentures.